 These mini banana oat greek yogurt muffins make a healthy bite-sized snack that’s PERFECT for kids (or anyone)!
 Made with NO flour, oil, or refined sugar, these little gluten-free muffins are a delicious and easy breakfast or snack.

 I had to do it.
 I had to minify my banana oat Greek yogurt muffins.

 First, because with all the pumpkin and apple shenanigans happening lately, I suddenly found myself with a bunch of overripe bananas that needed to be used up, stat.

 Second, because I know a tonne of people love making them as healthy snacks for their kids, and I wanted to make them even more kid-friendly by making them: a) smaller, b) more fun, and c) refined sugar free.

-And lastly because… well… I’m a sucker for all things mini, and I was curious to see how my most popular muffin recipe would come out in bite-size form after the topic came up during a conversation with Arman.
-Blame him.
+And lastly because… well… I’m a sucker for all things mini, and I was curious to see how my most popular muffin recipe would come out in bite-size form.

 But as luck would have it, they turned out really, really tasty, and really, really adorable.
 In fact, I may have squealed out “omg look how cute they are!!!!” a handful of times after pulling them out of the oven.

 They’re just so… poppable.

 Maybe a little too poppable, if you catch my drift, but with such an awesome nutritional profile, that’s not even close to being a bad thing.
 I mean, you could easily pop a huge handful of these guys and come nowhere close to a sugar coma since they get most of their sweetness from ripe bananas.
 I even went ahead and replaced the brown sugar in the original recipe with a few tablespoons of honey to make them completely refined sugar free.